 Talk to your healthcare provider if you have acne along with any of the following:

-Zit happens, especially around menstruation.
-You can thank your hormones for it.
+Zits happen, especially around menstruation.
+You can thank your hormones for that.

 OTC acne treatments and some tweaks to your routine should be enough to help get rid of pimples.
 If those don’t seem to cut it, talk to your healthcare provider about prescription treatment.

 Adrienne Santos-Longhurst is a freelance writer and author who has written extensively on all things health and lifestyle for more than a decade.
 When she’s not holed-up in her writing shed researching an article or off interviewing health professionals, she can be found frolicking around her beach town with husband and dogs in tow or splashing about the lake trying to master the stand-up paddleboard.